apigee/edge-gcp/multinode-autoscale/jinja/tests/Readme.md

 ## Getting Started
 - Please copy the generated key pair file apigee.key and apigee.key.pub in this directory.

-- Setup the test client and test target server.
+- Setup  test client and test target server.
 Edit setup/apigee-test.yaml with the required entries.
 In this case you can setup test targets with as many regions.
 There will be a GLB that will load balance between all test targets.
 In the public-key properties, paste the public key generated earlier.